digst/cloud/design.md

 ### Service DevOps
 ![](devops.svg)

-The development and operation of applications must be supported by an efficient tool chain.
-To help government organisations adapt agile development in a cloud setting, a joint public, fully supported enterprise grade tool chain integrated with the CovCloud Paas is provided by SIT.
+The development and operation of applications must be supported by an efficient toolchain.
+To help government organisations adapt agile development in a cloud setting, a joint public, fully supported enterprise grade toolchain integrated with the CovCloud Paas is provided by SIT.

 The use of the toolchain is recommended and can function as a guide for competences across development vendors.
 However, not all Platform Consumers (and more importantly their developers) can be expected to adhere to tool choices made by Platform Policy Owner.
+Consequently,

-**[Gov Dev Tool]** SIT offers an enterprise grade 'Government Development Toolchain' as Software-as-a-Service to support agile application development
+**[Gov Dev Tool]** SIT offers an enterprise grade 'Government Development Toolchain' as Software-as-a-Service to support agile application development.

-The tool chain will consist of professional, enterprise grade tools.
+The toolchain will consist of professional, enterprise grade tools.
 SIT offers the toolchain preconfigured and integrated with existing user and access management.
 Licences are provided by Platform Consumers or procured in bulk by SIT where possible.
-The tool chain used in sandboxes should be available to consumers and prospective costumers free-of-charge with a limited number of floating trial licences.
+The tool chain used in sandboxes should be available to consumers and prospective consumers free-of-charge with a limited number of floating trial licences.

 End-user support and training is done outside of SIT.

 The initial toolchain is based on Jira, Git, Jenkins and SOAP UI.
-The toolchain will be expanding according to the needs of GovCloud Consumers and as agreeded in the GovCloud Policy-proces.
+The toolchain will be expanded in accordance with the needs of GovCloud Consumers and as agreed upon in the GovCloud Policy-process.

-**[Consumer Tool]** GovCloud Consumers may choose between SIT’s SaaS tool chain or provide their own tool chain, contingent on the  Consumer’s tool chain’s complete integration with the build and test processes from SIT.
+**[Consumer Tool]** GovCloud Consumers may choose between using SIT’s SaaS toolchain and providing their own toolchain, contingent on the Consumer’s toolchain’s complete integration with the build and test processes from SIT.

-The build and test process are required to follow the SIT defined flow to allow SIT to rebuild images and reploy services after changes on the platform.
+The build and test process are required to follow the flow defined by SIT to allow SIT to rebuild images and re-deploy services after changes on the platform.

-**[Staging]** Applications, services and data sets can deployed to multiple stages of the GovCloud.
+**[Staging]** Applications, services and data sets can deploy to multiple stages of the GovCloud.

-Stages can be used by application developers to run test before deploying, by platform provider to test updates of platform technologym, to preview new features and to supply sandboxes.
+Stages can be used by Application Developers to run tests before deploying, and by Platform Provider to test updates of platform technologies, to preview new features and to supply sandboxes.

-Most importantly stages are not implemented as seperate physical environments with seperate lifecycles.
-All stages are implemented on the same Gateway, Application and Data fabric, taking advantages of the buildin seperation of ressources and access.
+Most importantly, stages are not implemented as separate physical environments with separate lifecycles.
+All stages are implemented on the same Gateway, Application and Data fabric, taking advantages of the built in separation of resources and access.